Compliance With Health Care Standards Is Important

-The scope and complexity of healthcare regulation has grown exponentially in recent years.
-Wading through the sea of federal and state healthcare regulations can be an overwhelming task.
-Many healthcare providers feel they spend more time monitoring and ensuring compliance with these rules than they do on their work.
+The scope and complexity of health care regulation have grown exponentially in recent years.
+Wading through the sea of federal and state health care regulations can be an overwhelming task.
+Many health care providers feel they spend more time monitoring and ensuring compliance with these rules than they do on their work.

 - Health Insurance Portability Accountability Act (HIPAA)

 - Anti-kickback regulations

 Our office in Dallas, Texas, is at the hub of federal and state health care regulatory matters.
 Also located in Dallas is the CMS regional office responsible for administering health care programs in Texas, Oklahoma, Louisiana, Arkansas and New Mexico.
 Austin is the state’s capital, and it is the heart of state government matters affecting state and local health care programs.

 Medicare, Medicaid, HMOs, private insurance companies, and licensing agencies constantly conduct compliance audits.
 To stay prepared and in the best position possible, providers should periodically review their compliance.
 Additionally, health care regulations change frequently.
 Providers focus on their profession and may know about the most recent developments.